hvolkmer/website-blog-hv-de/_posts/2013-10-11-the-missing-piece-operating-systems-for-web-scale-cloud-apps.md

 <img title="Configuration matrix" src="/assets/2013/10/Configmatrix.png" alt="Configuration matrix" width="400" height="400">

 As you can see, most of the "boot up" config parameters also make sense to tweak at run time.
-This cloud be done either by changing config files and restarting the process or directly via API.
+This could be done either by changing config files and restarting the process or directly via API.
 All of the "boot up"/"behaviour" parts cloud be statically compiled into your application, because you wouldn't want to change them at run time anyway.

 >> If this is so simple, why does config files exist anyway?
 The compile statically into your application part just did not make sense in older delivery models.
 With fast build times and the possibility to bake everything together and re-deploy in seconds or at least minutes, this approach becomes a valid option to explore.